oDoDyK/holbertonschool-hbnb/part1/Documentation Compilation.md

     DB-->>BL: Return list of listings
     BL-->>API: Return place list
     API-->>User: HTTP 200 OK

 ```

+**Notes:**
+- Supports optional filters for price, location, amenities
+- Returns structured JSON to the client

 ---

 ## 5. Conclusion ✅
-This technical document defines the architecture, business entities, and interaction flows of the HBnB Evolution application.
-By combining UML diagrams with explanatory notes, it provides a clear and reliable reference for the implementation phases.

-The layered design ensures:
+This document provides a **complete technical blueprint** for HBnB Evolution:

-- 🧹 Clean separation of concerns
+- 🧹 Separation of concerns with layered architecture
-- 🛠️ Maintainable and extensible codebase
+- 🛠️ Maintainable, extensible codebase
-- 🌟 Alignment with industry best practices
+- 🌟 Clear understanding of core entities, relationships, and API flows
+- ✅ Ready reference for developers and testers